 This is a calculus-based (derivatives and anti-derivatives) course in mechanics intended for students pursuing a career in Engineering or Physics.
-Topics include vectors, particle kinematics and dynamics, work and energy, momentum and impulse, motion of systems, rotational motion, statics and equilibrium, oscillatory motion, wave motion, and sound.
+Topics include vectors, particle kinematics and dynamics, work and energy, thermodynamics, heat engines, momentum and impulse, motion of systems, rotational motion, statics and equilibrium, oscillatory motion, wave motion, and sound.

 - Kinematics of a particle - one dimension: